SvenMichaelKlose/phitamine/README.md

 phitamine doesn't output anything, except on errors.
-Please try to compile this two-liner just to see if the version of phitamine you got is working at all.
+Please try to compile this two-liner just to see if the version of phitamine you've got is working at all.
 Again, in the shell:

 ```sh
 tre make.lisp